syncfusion-content/blazor-docs/blazor/datagrid/how-to/group-column-chooser-items.md

 ---
 layout: post
-title: Group Column chooser template in Blazor DataGrid Component | Syncfusion
+title: Group column chooser items in Blazor DataGrid Component | Syncfusion
 description: Learn here all about group column chooser template in DataGrid in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid